mrdoob/three.js/threejs/lessons/threejs-prerequisites.md

 CapitalizedCamelCase.
 If you follow this rule you code will match most other JavaScript.
-Many [linters](https://eslint.org), programs that check for obvious errors in your code, will point out errors if you use the wrong case since by following the convention above they know these are wrong
+Many [linters](https://eslint.org), programs that check for obvious errors in your code, will point out errors if you use the wrong case since by following the convention above they can know when you're using something incorrectly.

 ```js
 const v = new vector(); // clearly an error if all classes start with a capital letter